qrohlf/qrohlf.github.io/_posts/2014-12-26-blinky-a-micro-tv-zapper-kit.md

 ![LED wiring complete](/images/blinky/leds_wired.jpg)
 <span class="caption">LED wiring</span>

 Finally, add the capacitor across the power rails.
-This will help provide consistient power to the LEDs while they're pulsing at very fast rates.
+This will help provide consistent power to the LEDs while they're pulsing at very fast rates.
 The capacitor has a positive and a negative side, the negative side has a shorter lead and a stripe down it.
 Connect the negative lead of the capacitor to the negative side of the power rails and the positive side to positive.
 Again, leave the leads fairly long to help with soldering later.

 ![Power capacitor](/images/blinky/power_capacitor.jpg)
 <span class="caption">Power capacitor</span>

-You should now be ready to test out your tv-killing "Blinky" gizmo.
+You should now be ready to test out your TV-killing "Blinky" gizmo.
 Find a handy nearby TV (it's got to be the kind of TV that has a remote - a computer monitor or project won't work), make sure your battery switch is turned on, point the IR LEDs at the TV, and press the button.
 Within sixty seconds or so, you should see the TV turn off!
 When it does, you're ready to go on to the next step.

 If you're having trouble getting your device to work, you can check and see if your IR LEDs are firing with a digital camera.
 Point the camera at the IR LEDs and watch the screen while activating the device.
 You should see rapid-fire pulses of light from the IR LEDS in the camera screen.
 If you're not seeing these, go back and double-check your wiring.
 (Note that this won't work with newer iPhones or any other camera that has an IR filter.)

 # Final Assembly

-Lots of pictures
+*Coming soon!*